vsch/Javafx-WebView-Debugger/README.md

 I will be creating an example project based on Oracle's WebViewSample app with debugging implemented.
 It is easier to create and see a working example than to write a lot of words explaining how to do it.
-This will come later
+This will come later.

 If you are working with JavaFX WebView scripts and need this functionality ASAP, please contact me and I will see if we can make this happen sooner than later.
 Knowing that someone needs this